 Due to its small size in comparison with other modes of transport, inland navigation is a niche sector in the transport industry.
 For the further development of this efficient and environmentally friendly mode of transport the need for innovation regarding infrastructure, digitalisation, education and training as well as fleet modernisation has to be considered in the European research agendas.

 In 2017, the explicit consideration of innovation needs concerning inland navigation and inland waterways was attained in the Work Programme 2018-2020 of the EU Programme for Research and Innovation "Horizon 2020" (call "Moving freight by water: Sustainable Infrastructure and Innovative Vessels").
-The close cooperation with the Ministry of Transport (bmvit) and other relevant stakeholders (e. g. other waterway administrations, research partners, representatives of the industry) is necessary for that purpose and is being continued during the preparation of the Research Programme for the next financial period of the EU (2021-2028).
+The close cooperation with the Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK formerly known as BMVIT) and other relevant stakeholders (e. g. other waterway administrations, research partners, representatives of the industry) is necessary for that purpose and is being continued during the preparation of the Research Programme for the next financial period of the EU (2021-2028).

 Furthermore, the connection to the technology platform ALICE (Logistics and supply-chain management) was actively established, so that inland navigation and inland waterways are properly included in the next innovation programme of the EU.